msfrank/msfrank.github.io/site/content/example-post.md

 Title: Example Post
 Date: 2025-07-21 09:38

-This is an example post.
+This is an example updated post.